GrimRob/TweetSend/README.md

 private const string AccessTokenSecret = "Wj5TWJq1AXTxM31jkuf2sYXQg3bF1Dp3E95Chq3zP9MUP";
 ```

 Replace my example (not a real set of keys) with your own and try the examples.
+Please store your keys securely and don't leave them in your source code!

 # Examples